 Mr Binks has taught me that patience is a virtue.
-He’s proof that the most shy, nervous dog can be turned around.
-He’s testament that with a species appropriate diet, and other therapies really can make a difference.
+He’s proof that the shyest, nervous dog can be turned around.
+He’s a testament that with a species-appropriate diet, and other therapies really can make a difference.
 Moreover, he’s shown me that you can build trust and communication when its broken.

 Where do you like to travel with Mr Binks?

-Mr Binks is definitely a metropolitan towny, so that largely decides where we go.
+Mr Binks is definitely a metropolitan town kind of dog, so that largely decides where we go.
 That said he enjoyed visiting Shropshire for some glamping last summer.
 Unlike Molly my first Bull terrier who went to Paris several times, Mr Binks hasn’t been abroad.
 He’s made up for it staying in some lovely truly dog-welcoming hotels over the years, from The Cliveden in Berkshire to The Milestone in London and he’s no stranger to a traditional afternoon tea!